CaptainBern/AnimationLib/README.md

 ## Cool!
 How do I use it?
 Easy! the library was designed to be as lightweight as possible.

-To let a player perform a specific animation jusrt do:
+To let a player perform a specific animation just do:
 ```java
 PlayerAnimation.SWING_ARM(<player>);
 ```